 In this regard, TC Energy proposes to develop a large-scale hydroelectric pumped storage power project in Southern Ontario, inside the property of the Department of National Defence (DND) 4th Canadian Division Training Center north of Meaford, Ontario.
-The project aims to store and conserve a substantial portion of the SBG and dispatch it when needed.
+The project aims to store and conserve a substantial portion of the SBG and dispatch it when is needed.
 This pumped storage plant would reduce the need for gas-fired power generation, resulting in lower greenhouse gas emissions.
-The project also builds resilience into Ontario's electrical system as a dependable resource that can be called upon to respond quickly to changing system demand, generating power
+The project also builds resilience into Ontario's electrical system as a dependable resource that can be called upon to respond quickly to changing system demand, generating power in the event of an unforeseen outage or absorbing excess generation as a result of unexpected demand fluctuations (ERM, 2020).

-This estimate interval assumes that all existing generation resources continue to operate after their contracts expire.
+&lt;sup>6This estimate interval assumes that all existing generation resources continue to operate after their contracts expire.